dialect-app/dialect/README.md

 ## Features

-- Translation based on the [googletrans](https://github.com/ssut/py-googletrans) Python API, an unofficial API for Google Translate
+- Translation based on Google Translate
 - Translation based on the LibreTranslate API, allowing you to use any public instance
 - Translation history
 - Automatic language detection